arneladedovic/hangman/README.md

 ### Solved bugs
 * I made a function for the variable 'word', but should have instead passed it in an another function.
 I solved this by passing it to the menu function.

+### Deployment

+This project was deployed using Cod Insititutes moch terminal for Herouku.

 ## Credits